Azure/service-fabric-mesh-preview/docs/conceptual-docs/seabreeze-overview.md

 For more details on how to deploy a container group resource, refer to our [quickstart guide](container-group-set-quickstart.md).

+## Scenarios enabled in private preview 1

+- “Lift and Shift” existing applications into containers (modernize)
+- Build new microservice applications in containers (greenfield)

 ## "I can" Statements for private preview 1

 - I can develop and deploy a new containerized application using services (aka CGS)